SamarthKawane/Calculator/README.md

-This project helps users perform simple arithmetic operations like addition, subtraction, multiplication, and division through a clean and responsive user interface.
+This project helps users perform simple arithmetic operations like addition, subtraction, multiplication, and division through a clean and responsive user interface build using HTML, CSS and JavaScript.

 Features :
 - Addition, Subtraction, Multiplication, Division